Arsenio Lacson: World War II guerrilla

-Lacson joined the armed resistance against the Japanese military which had invaded the Philippines in late 1941.
+Lacson joined the armed resistance against the Imperial Japanese Army which had invaded the Philippines in late 1941.
 He joined the Free Philippines underground movement, and acted as a lead scout during the Battle of Manila.
-Lacson also fought in the battle for the liberation of Baguio on April 26, 1945.
+Lacson also fought in the liberation of Baguio on April 26, 1945.

-For his service during the war, Lacson received citations from the Veterans of Foreign Wars and the Sixth United States Army.
+For his wartime service, Lacson received citations from the Veterans of Foreign Wars and the Sixth United States Army.
 Years later, when asked by Japanese Prime Minister Nobusuke Kishi if he had learned Japanese during the war, Lacson responded, "I was too busy shooting at Japanese to learn any."

 Journalism career

 Lacson resumed his career in journalism after the war.
 He also had his own radio program called In This Corner, where he delivered social and political commentary.
 Lacson became popular as a result of his radio show, but also earned the ire of President Manuel Roxas, whom he nicknamed "Manny the Weep".
 In 1947, President Roxas ordered Lacson's suspension from the airwaves.
-The incident drew international attention after former United States Interior Secretary Harold L. Ickes defended Roxas's action and in turn drew rebuke for such defense from the popular radio commentator Walter Winchell.
-During the post-war Lacson also wrote columns together with editor Jose Diokno, and writers Teodoro Locsin Sr., and Phillip Buencamino in a newspaper they founded called the Free Philippines Newspaper.
+The incident drew international attention after former US Interior Secretary Harold L. Ickes defended Roxas's action and in turn drew rebuke for such defense from the popular radio commentator Walter Winchell.
+Lacson also wrote columns together with editor José W. Diokno, and writers Teodoro Locsin Sr., and Phillip Buencamino in a newspaper they founded called Free Philippines.

 Political career

-House of Representatives
+House of Representatives (1949–1952)

 In the 1949 general elections, Lacson ran for and won a seat in the House of Representatives, representing the 2nd District of Manila, which then consisted of the districts of Binondo, Quiapo, San Nicolas and Santa Cruz.
 He was elected under the banner of the Nacionalista Party.
 During the two years he served in the House, Lacson was cited by the media assigned to cover Congress as among the "10 Most Useful Congressmen" for "his excellent display as a fiscalizer and a lawmaker".

-Mayor of Manila
+Mayor of Manila (1952–1962)

-It was only in 1951 that the office of Manila mayor became an elective position, following the amendment of its city charter.
+In 1951, the office of Manila mayor became an elective position following the amendment of its city charter.
 Representative Lacson successfully unseated incumbent Manila Mayor Manuel de la Fuente in the first ever mayoralty election in the city.
 He assumed the office of mayor on January 1, 1952, thus giving up his seat in the Congress.
 He was re-elected in 1955 and 1959.
 He immediately became known as a tough-minded reformist mayor, and in the 1950s, he and Zamboanga City Mayor Cesar Climaco were touted as exemplars of good local governance.
-Climaco, in fact, was praised as "The Arsenio Lacson of the South".
+Climaco, in fact, was praised as "The Arsenio H. Lacson of the South".